FLOSSBoxIN/FeedMe/doc/en/qa.md

 A:You can try to disable `One-Hand Operation` in `Settings` -> `Control`.

 ### Q:Will FeedMe consume a lot of traffic?
 A:By default, all automatic network operations will be carried out under wifi network.
-You can find the related settings in `Settings` -> `Sync` and `Settings` -> `User Interface`.
+You can find the related settings in `Settings` -> `Sync` -> `Traffic`.

-### Q:China Mode
-A:If enabled, all feeds will be synchronized.
-This means that you setted some feeds disable sync will still sync.